cedar-policy/rfcs/0000-template.md

 Why should we *not* do this?
 Please consider:

 * implementation cost, both in term of code size and complexity
-* whether the proposed feature can be implemented in user space
-* the impact on teaching people Cedar
 * integration of this feature with other existing and planned features
 * cost of migrating existing Cedar applications (is it a breaking change?)